 For married couples, the retirement income exclusion is only applicable to a spouse who meets one of the above conditions.
 If one spouse does not meet one of the above conditions, retirement income attributable to that spouse is not eligible for the exclusion.
 If both spouses meet one of the above conditions, the taxpayers may exclude all eligible retirement income.

-The Department is in the process of drafting administrative rules to further explain which types of retirement plans qualify for the retirement income exclusion.
-As of now, the Department has determined that distributions from the following plans qualify for the exclusion:
+For a nonexclusive listing of retirement plans which qualify for the retirement income exclusion see Iowa Administrative Code rule 701-302.47(1).
+The Department has determined that distributions from the following plans qualify for the exclusion:

 If you have questions about whether a plan not listed above qualifies under the retirement income exclusion, please submit a policy guidance request.